nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. removing all calendar `Entry`s related to that person from the `CalendarEntryList`
 3. removing all `Tag`s related to that person from the `UniqueTagList`

-Working together the `UniquePersonList`, `CalendarEntrylist`, and `UniqueTagList` manage all of TAB's data.
+Working together, the `UniquePersonList`, `CalendarEntrylist`, and `UniqueTagList` manage all of TAB's data.
 **All three of these lists must be updated together, whenever a change is made to TAB's data.**

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>